-During the period, the Company received formal notifications (each a "Credit Event Notice") from the Beneficiary detailing occurrences of credit events on Reference Obligations within the Reference Portfolio.
+As outlined in the Transaction Documentation, the Company may receive formal notifications (each a "Credit Event Notice") from the Beneficiary detailing occurrences of credit events on Reference Obligations within the Reference Portfolio.
 A credit event means, in respect of a Reference Obligation, one or more of the following events: (a) failure to pay; (b) bankruptcy; or (c) restructuring.

-An independent verification agent appointed by the Company and the Beneficiary assessed each Credit Event Notice and provided a report for each Credit Event Notice confirming the credit events had occurred, the Reference Obligations were within the Reference Portfolio on the date the credit event occurred, the Reference Obligations met the transaction eligibility criteria and that Lloyds was the originating lender, each report being a "Credit Event Verification Report".
-The Credit Event Verification Reports did not confirm any final loss amounts payable under the Financial Guarantee as they had not been determined at that time.
+An independent verification agent appointed by the Company and the Beneficiary will assess each Credit Event Notice and provide a report for each Credit Event Notice confirming the a credit event has occurred, the Reference Obligations are within the Reference Portfolio on the date the credit event occurs, the Reference Obligations meet the transaction eligibility criteria and that Lloyds is the originating lender, each report being a "Credit Event Verification Report".

 Delivery of a Credit Event Notice and the associated Credit Event Verification Report constitute the satisfaction of the required conditions to settlement (the "Conditions to Settlement") in respect of each Reference Obligation.